The Wang-Landau algorithm reaches the flat histogram criterion in finite time: Illustration of Theorem on a toy example Illustration of Theorem 1 on a toy example

-Let us show the consequences of Theorem \ref{thm:conv} on a simple example.
+Let us show the consequences of Theorem \ref{thmconv} on a simple example.
 We consider as the target distribution the standard normal distribution truncated to the set $\mathcal X=[-10,10]$.
 We use a Gaussian random walk proposal, with unit standard deviation.
-Finally we arbitrarily split the state space in $\mathcal{X}_1 = [-10,0]$ and $\mathcal{X}_2 = ]0,10]$, and we set the desired frequencies to be $\phi = (0.75, 0.25)$.
-Figure \ref{fig:toyexample} shows the results of the Wang-Landau algorithm.
-Using update (\ref{eq:rightupdate}) and $200,000$ iterations, we obtain the histogram of Figure \ref{subfig:histogram}.
-Figure \ref{subfig:rightfreqconvergence} shows the convergence of the proportions of visits to each bin, using update (\ref{eq:rightupdate}).
-The dotted horizontal lines indicate $\phi$, and we can check that the observed proportions of visits converge towards it.
+Finally we arbitrarily split the state space in $\mathcal{X}_1 = [-10,0]$ and $\mathcal{X}_2 = ]0,10]$, and we set the desired frequencies to be $\phi= (0.75, 0.25)$.
+Figure \ref{figtoyexample} shows the results of the Wang--Landau algorithm.
+Using update (\ref {eqrightupdate}) and 200,000 iterations, we obtain the histogram of Figure \ref{figtoyexample}(a).
+Figure \ref{figtoyexample}(b) shows the convergence of the proportions of visits to each bin, using update (\ref{eqrightupdate}).
+The dotted horizontal lines indicate $\phi$, and we can check that the observed proportions of visits converge toward it.

-Figure \ref{subfig:wrongfreqconvergence} shows a similar plot, this time using update (\ref{eq:wrongupdate}).
+Figure \ref{figtoyexample}(c) shows a similar plot, this time using update (\ref{eqwrongupdate}).
 Again, the desired frequencies are represented by dotted lines.
-Using the left hand side of equation (\ref{eq:updateconstraint}), we can calculate the theoretical limit of the observed proportion of visits in each bin, which for $\gamma = 1$ and $\phi = (0.75, 0.25)$, is approximately equal to $(0.79, 0.21)$.
-Hence for a precision threshold $c$ equal to e.g. $1\%$, the occurrence of (FH) is not likely to occur if one uses update (\ref{eq:wrongupdate}).
+Using the left-hand side of equation (\ref{equpdateconstraint}), we can calculate the theoretical limit of the observed proportion of visits in each bin, which for $\gamma= 1$ and $\phi= (0.75, 0.25)$, is approximately equal to $(0.79, 0.21)$.
+Hence for a precision threshold $c$ equal to, for example, $1\%$, the occurrence of FH is not likely to occur if one uses update~(\ref{eqwrongupdate}).

-As expected, update (\ref{eq:rightupdate}) leads to convergence to the desired frequencies but update (\ref{eq:wrongupdate}) does not.
+As expected, update (\ref{eqrightupdate}) leads to convergence to the desired frequencies, but update (\ref{eqwrongupdate}) does not.